Parker Ehinger

-Parker Ehinger (born December 30, 1992) is an American football guard who is a free agent.
+Parker Ehinger (born December 30, 1992) is an American former professional football guard.
 He played college football at the University of Cincinnati.
-He was drafted by the Kansas City Chiefs in the fourth round of the 2016 NFL Draft.
+He was selected by the Kansas City Chiefs in the fourth round of the 2016 NFL draft.

-Early years
+Early life

 Ehinger attended Rockford High School, where he was a two-year starter on the offensive line, while also seeing some action at tight end.
-As a senior, he helped the team achieve an 11-2 record, a district championship, and an appearance in the state semifinals.
+As a senior, he helped the team achieve an 11–2 record, a district championship, and an appearance in the state semifinals.
 He received Division 1-2 All-State and Detroit Free Press Dream Team honors.
 He was named First-team All-OK-RED and All-Area in his last 2 seasons.

 He also practiced the discus throw and shot put.

 College career

 Ehinger accepted a football scholarship from the University of Cincinnati.
 He started 13 games at right tackle as a redshirt freshman.
 He started at right guard as a sophomore and junior.

 He started at left tackle as a senior, helping the offense rank No. 6 nationally in total offense with a 537.8-yard average per game.